Reserved

-Reserved is a Polish apparel retailer headquartered in Gdańsk, Pomerania, Poland.
-It was founded in 1999 and remains the largest company of the LPP group, which has more than 1,700 retail stores located in over 20 countries and also owns such brands as Cropp, House, Mohito, and Sinsay.
-There are more than 460 Reserved retail stores around the world.
+Reserved is a Polish apparel retailer headquartered in Gdańsk, Poland.
+It was founded in 1999 and remains the flagship brand of the LPP group, which has more than 2,200 retail stores located in over 38 countries and also owns such brands as Cropp, House, Mohito, and Sinsay.

+Reserved has over 360 brick-and-mortar stores worldwide and an online presence in more than 30 countries.

 History

 The LPP company was established in 1989 and the first stores under the Reserved fashion brand were opened in 1999.
 The founders of the company are Marek Piechocki, a civil engineering graduate from the Gdańsk University of Technology and businessman Jerzy Lubianiec.
 In 2001, the company made its debut on the Warsaw Stock Exchange.

 In 2014, Reserved opened their first store in Germany, in Recklinghausen.

 September 2016, it was announced that Reserved would be taking over the lease on the former British Home Stores (BHS) flagship store on London's Oxford Street.
 The store officially opened on 6 September 2017.

 In October 2018, Reserved opened their first store in Almaty, Kazakhstan.
 In December the same year, the brand launched a special collection available in its stores which was created in collaboration with Vogue UK.

-In December 2019, Reserved opened their first store in the Abu Dhabi Plaza skyscraper, in Nur-Sultan, Kazakhstan.
+In December 2019, Reserved opened their first store in the Abu Dhabi Plaza skyscraper, in Astana, Kazakhstan.
 In 2020, the company opened its first store in Dubai, United Arab Emirates.

 In 2020, Reserved was included in the Best Brands 2020 ranking featuring the TOP 10 best brands in Poland compiled by YouGov and Inquiry.

 In 2020, the company initiated the process of launching the EcoAware collection which is aimed at replacing standard textiles with more sustainable materials and products sewn in factories that meet the standards for reducing the use of natural resources in the production process.
 The brand announced plans for garments with the Eco Aware label to constitute 50% of the company's offer in 2025.

 In 2022, the brand's owner announced plans of further expansion on the EU market by entering Italy, Greece and Cyprus as well as strengthening the Reserved brand in Germany and Britain.

+In 2023, the company opened its first flagship store in Milan, Italy.
+The store is located on the city's major shopping street Corso Vittorio Emanuele II and is part of the refocus on Western Europe strategy.
+The same year, the brand began a collaboration with the Bolesławiec Ceramic Works, which resulted in a collection of ceramics, accessories and clothes inspired by the traditional Bolesławiec design.

 Locations

-Besides Poland, stores are located in Austria, Belarus, Bulgaria, Croatia, Czech Republic, Egypt, Estonia, Finland, France, Germany, Great Britain, Hungary, Israel, Kazakhstan, Kuwait, Latvia, Lithuania, Qatar, Romania, Serbia, Saudi Arabia, Slovakia, Slovenia, Ukraine, North Macedonia and the United Arab Emirates.
+Besides Poland, stores are located in Bahrain, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Egypt, Estonia, Finland, France, Germany, Great Britain, Hungary, Israel, Italy, Kazakhstan, Kuwait, Latvia, Lithuania, North Macedonia, Qatar, Romania, Serbia, Saudi Arabia, Slovakia, Slovenia, Ukraine, and the United Arab Emirates.